ajcrites/gn-search/README.md

 ### Instructions

-1. You may use the `util/deploy` shell script if you are running on a system with `bash`.

-   **OR**

-   Manually move the contents of the src directory to the WordPress `plugins` folder.
+1. Manually move the contents of the `src` directory to the WordPress `plugins/gn-search` directory.
 1. Active the plugin
 1. Configure the plugin via the Admin panel
 1. ????